 79.04.01: Writing Through Reading Insofar as the students I teach are generally unskilled in the fundamentals of correct usage, it comes as no surprise that there exists a severe deficiency in the area of writing.
 This unit, designed to improve basic writing skills, is to be used to supplement other kinds of writing as well as the study of grammar and sentence structure.
 The study of basic English skills is of little value to students in itself, but the application of the students knowledge of grammar through the process Im about to discuss will enable them to improve their own writing and speaking.
 This writing unit is based on a method of writing presented by Robert Gay in his book Writing Through Reading.
 Writing through reading is simply a unit of methods and exercises in different kinds of rewriting or retelling another persons thoughts.
 Practice in the use of the forms of reproduction mentioned above provides many benefits for students.
 The intent of this unit is not necessarily to produce great writers.
 Scope.

-7 Skills To Become Super Smart People aren’t born smart.
-They become smart.
-And to become smart you need a well-defined set of skills.
 Three Ways to Read and Discuss Texts How we discuss a text is directly related to how we read that text.
 More to the point here, how we read a text is shaped by how we expect to discuss it.
 While you may not be asked to write about texts at school, and probably will not be asked to write about texts in your job, you must learn how to talk about texts to discover what makes them work.
 Reading and Discussion The follow excerpt (from the sample text ) serves as an example to define three forms of reading and discussion.
 In his social history of venereal disease, No Magic Bullet , Allan M. You have read this passage, and someone asks you "to write about it."
 What you write will vary, of course, with how you read.
 Unlike the New Zealand soldiers in WWI, who received condoms, American soldiers received after-the-fact and ineffective medicine that resulted in the loss of seven million days of active duty over close to a three year period.
 The major difference in the discussions above is in what is being discussed.